AI & Technology

 You type: "She was suppose to call me"

-Spell check: No error detected (all words are real words)
+Hence, Spell check: No error detect (all words are real words)

 Grammar AI: Catches "suppose" should be "supposed" in this context

-Industry benchmarks in 2026 show that leading AI keyboards now achieve 52–58% prediction accuracy on first suggestions, compared to 35–40% just three years ago.
+Industry benchmarks in 2026 show that leading AI keyboard now achieve 52–58% prediction accuracy on first suggestions, compared to 35–40% just three years ago.
 The underlying models are genuinely improving fast.

-There's another category worth knowing about — semantic errors.
-That's where your grammar is technically fine but the meaning comes across wrong, or the tone is off.
-AI grammar keyboards like CleverType catch those too, because they understand what you're actually trying to say, not just the literal words you used.
+Nevertheless, There's another class deserving knowing about — semantic errors.
+That's where your grammar is technically okay but the meaning come across wrong, or the tone is off.
+Hence, AI grammar keyboards like CleverType catch those too, because they see what you're actually trying to say, not just the literal words you used.

 This is why "grammar keyboard gboard" is such a common search — people try Gboard's basic autocorrect, find it misses the errors that actually matter, and look for something better.